 Updated on by Daniel Twigg

-Our interviews are with conversations with our Connector Developers about API development.
+Our interviews are with conversations with our Connector Developers about API integration development.
 We spoke with Daniel Ridgway about his experiences with the vast variations of API documentation.

 How important is documentation to API development?